tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

-## Practice: Section III
+## Check your understanding
-Read the scenario and evaluate potential risks in this research project as it's currently designed.
+Read the scenario, then evaluate potential risks in this research project as it's currently designed.
 <br>

 <div style="max-width: 900px; margin: auto;">